kevinyswong/kevinyswong.github.io/index.md

   overproduction to a fire: how long has a drought been and how dense and overgrown are the trees?
-The surplus of elites is perhaps a constant, and at times it grows, and when only a small group of trees are in misery, only a neglegible fire, easily put out, ensues.
+The surplus of elites is perhaps a constant, and at times it grows, and when only a small group of trees are in misery, only a negligible fire, easily put out, ensues.
 But when massive sections of the forest have been immiserated, easily swayed and influenced by anti-establishment alternatives of hope, the spark of a single fire expands outward as naturally as the wind blows: populism heralded by a potent